Extension Educator, Food Systems and Local Foods

 Overview: On behalf of the Unit, the individual will connect local issues and opportunities associated with food systems and local foods to sound education and research.
 Educational programs and applied research activities should result in measurable improvements for farm, food, and natural resource-based businesses, communities, governments and non-profits.
 Improvements will be measured in terms of positive practice changes made by stakeholders in efficiency, growth, competitiveness, policy change, innovation and job creation.
 Success will allow Pennsylvania businesses, communities, governments and non-profits to improve their allocation of resources, evaluate planning and development activities, assess project impacts, increase overall capacity, and enhance positive workforce investment.

-In the role of educator the individual will enhance stakeholder relationships through personal connectedness, program relevancy and demonstrated program impact.
+In the role of educator the individual will enhance stakeholder relationships, program relevancy and demonstrated program impact.
 In support of program planning and development, the individual will work both individually and collaboratively to conduct needs assessment, establish learning objectives, develop educational materials, host educational events, utilize evaluation to measure program success and develop appropriate impact documentation to illustrate the value and relevancy of quality programming.
 In support of educational programs, team members will work to conduct applied research relevant to target audience needs.

 Relational & Pedagogical Responsibilities: The successful individual must enjoy and be able to work effectively independently, or as a member of one or more program teams.
 Working across urban, peri-urban and rural environments, the successful candidate should demonstrate the highest-level cultural competency, sensitivity and respect.
 The candidate must be able to effectively work with a cross-section of all communities.
 Individuals must be able to build relationships and effectively communicate with diverse communities.
-Women and people of color are strongly encouraged to apply.

 To develop and conduct educational programs and applied research, the candidate should be comfortable with innovative and/or entrepreneurial team collaborations which reach across multiple stakeholders, disciplines, departments, colleges, institutions, non-governmental organizations, independent businesses and possibly state and local governments.
 To accomplish team and individual goals, the candidate must utilize educational tools such as online courses, videos, mobile apps, and electronic publications, in addition to traditional publications and in-person presentations.